 locations can be overridden with, respectively, the

-(see Section 2.6, “Replication and Binary Logging Options and Variables”).
+variables (see Section 2.6, “Replication and Binary Logging Options and Variables”).

 If a slave uses the default host-based relay log file names,